LeifHarrison/MyBricks/README.md

 # To Do

-- [ ] Experiment with alternate (more compact) layout for Set Detail view
+- [x] Experiment with alternate (more compact) layout for Set Detail view
-- [ ] Implement display of set description in Set Detail view
+- [x] Implement display of set description in Set Detail view
 - [ ] Implement owned/wanted updates on Set Detail view
 - [ ] Implement filtering on Sets List view
 - [ ] Implement filtering on My Sets view
 - [ ] Implement force touch actions on Set List view
 - [ ] Implement support for additional images in Set Detail view
-- [ ] Implement support for instructions in Set Detail view
+- [x] Implement support for instructions in Set Detail view
 - [ ] Implement TouchID support for login
 - [ ] Implement About/Credits views
 - [ ] Refactor Profile view to use table view cells

 # Future Enhancements

 * Local/offline storage of set data (using Core Data)
 * View parts list for sets (using Rebrickable API?)
-* View set instructions
 * iPad support, iPad specific layouts

 # Credits